jamt9000/webcv/doc/report.md

-are decent at rejecting non-faces but will rarely reject a true face, chaining these classifiers together such that a rejected window will be immediately discarded, but an accepted window will be passed on to the next level in the cascade to face further scrutiny.
+are decent at rejecting non-faces but will rarely reject a true face, chaining these classifiers together such that a rejected window will be immediately discarded, but an accepted window will be passed on to the next level in the cascade to face further scrutiny (Figure \ref{cascade}.
 This means that normally only the windows with true faces need go through every single level, whereas a non-face may be rejected right from the start.
 This avoids examining every single chosen feature for every single window, and makes sense intuitively since the vast